p2-inc/phasetwo-docs/blog/2023-07-07-dedicated-launch.md

 ![](/docs/dedicated-clusters-pending.png)

+Most clusters will be provisioned within 30 minutes, but some requests may take up to 24 hours.
+Additionally, for payment types such as ACH or SEPA, cluster provisioning will begin following payment clearing (up to 4 days in some cases).

 ### How much does it cost?

-[Plans](https://phasetwo.io/#pricing) start at $499US per month when paid annually.
+[Plans](/#pricing) start at $499US per month when paid annually.
 This provides a set of compute, network and storage resources that have been tested for common use cases for up to 20 realms and 1 million users.
 If your use case is uncommon or you plan to scale beyond that, our system is designed to scale up with your needs.
 Our plans scale linearly with resource demands beyond our minimums.

 We will continue to support a robust Free tier.